 The Ministry of Higher Education and Science has an obligation to inform of any errors that make the e-grant system inaccessible, affecting the applicant's possibility of submitting applications within a given deadline.
-Such technical issues will be announced on https://ufm.dk/en/research-and-innovation/ funding-programmes-for-research-and-innovation/e-grant?set_language=en&cl=en.
+Such technical issues will be announced at the UFM website.